Mithgol/fidoedit/README.md

 * Caution: you won't be able to launch FidoEdit if `EditMenu no` and `EditInternal yes` are simultaneously in effect (because in that case GoldED would prefer its own internal editor).

+GoldED's behaviour is additionally controlled by the configuration setting `EDITHARDLINES` (as described on page 40 of [GoldED+ 1.0.0 Reference Manual](https://sourceforge.net/projects/golded-plus/files/golded-plus-manual/)):

+* `EditHardLines No` allows GoldED to read the editor message file exactly as entered.
+This setting is required for FidoEdit because FidoEdit does not try to insert linebreaks (and therefore does not resemble those earlier editors that `EditHardLines Yes` was designed against).

+* Even with `EditHardLines No` GoldED itself breaks long lines of text (inserts additional linebreaks in the editor message file) before GoldED calls FidoEdit.
+(It seems to be a bug in GoldED because it introduces the same “ragged quotes” that are condemned on page 7 of [GoldED+ 1.0.0 Users Guide Manual](https://sourceforge.net/projects/golded-plus/files/golded-plus-manual/).)
+Therefore you can use FidoEdit to create long lines of text, but not to re-edit them.

 ## Testing FidoEdit

 [![(build testing status)](https://img.shields.io/travis/Mithgol/fidoedit/master.svg?style=plastic)](https://travis-ci.org/Mithgol/fidoedit)